H3cth0r/MSDOWN/README.md

 A basic program was added for straightforward usage.
 This basic program gives you the options to download a single song or playlist just by typing the url on the command promt; It is also posible to make multiple downloads given a set of playlists and single videos urls, defined on the "plist.txt" file.
-The user must must specify the number of subprocesses to open ( for this implementation it has been limited to 5 subprocesses).
+The user must specify the number of subprocesses to open ( for this implementation it has been limited to 5 subprocesses).
 1. Navigate to the src folder.
 2. Type the following instruction in the commando prompt:
 ```